 According to the educators behind Childhood 101 (one of my fav blogs), blocks and other types of construction/building materials can help promote problem solving skills, basic science concepts (form a hypothesis/guess and then test the concept), perseverance, and good collaboration skills - all key lifelong skills any little boy (or girl!!) will need.
 Read Childhood 101's full article on the topic of Constructing here.

 You certainly don't need any fancy toys to promote constructive play (Childhood 101 has a wealth of low-cost construction activities on their website - here's a few examples)...but it is the holiday season, and sometimes it's just fun to buy toys.
-So if you are looking for some gift ideas, ones that will last for years and years (really!!) here are our well-tested favorites, as well as a few that underwhelmed, and a few that we have high hopes for.
+So if you are looking for some gift ideas, ones that will last for years and years (really!!) here are our well-tested favorites.

 Blocks for Baby

 These are my favorite soft blocks, hands down.
 Despite the wood-block look, they are soft, they stack and they can even stick nicely to tub walls.
 Totally wipeable, too.
 But best of all?
 Teething proof.

 This blocks set looks like a traditional ABC block set, but smaller.
 Each block is tiny enough for baby hands to hold and throw stack.

 Each block has a letter and a picture on it - we've had endless baby fun with both baby R (pictured) and now P where they show me the picture and I say, "Pineapple!" and they giggle.
 So adorable.